asyncapi/modelina/docs/generators.md

 ## Custom generator

-Creating a new generator that will become a part of the officially supported languages in AsyncAPI Model SDK is pretty simple.
 The minimum set of required actions to create a new generator are:

 - Source code must be included in [generators](../src/generators) folder.
 - Must extend the abstract [`AbstractGenerator`](../src/generators/AbstractGenerator.ts) class,